The A flat Major scale contains the following notes:

 The A flat Major scale contains 4 flats.
 They are Ab, Bb, Db and Eb.

-If you are interested in learning about modes and guitar scales, it should be pointed out that the Ab major scale is effectively the same scale as the Ab ionian scale.
-For the purpose of the series of lessons on guitar modes, we are going to treat Ab ionian and Ab major as an identical scale.
+If you are interested in learning about modes and guitar scales, it should be pointed out that the Ab Major scale is effectively the same scale as the Ab ionian scale.
+For the purpose of the series of lessons on guitar modes, we are going to treat Ab ionian and Ab Major as identical scales (which they are).

 Let’s look at the the open position for A flat.
 It’s interesting to note that the A flat major scale in the open position contains only one note (G) that can be played on an open string.
 For the sake of being thorough though, it is still worthwhile learning the scale in this position.
 Here it is: